 Love Our Lakes

-If you’re planning a trip to the Upper Waitaki lakes, pack your own picnic to reduce food and drink rubbish when visiting your favourite lakeside spot.
+If you’re planning a trip to the Upper Waitaki lakes, make sure you respect the environment when visiting your favourite lakeside spot.

 News and events